allenkei/allenkei.github.io/README.md

 library(CPDstergm)\
 [Github](https://github.com/allenkei/CPDstergm)
 - An R package to detect multiple change points in time series of graphs, using Separable Temporal Exponential-family Random Graph Model (STERGM).
-The optimization problem with Group Fused Lasso regularization on the model parameter is solved by Alternating Direction Method of Multipliers (ADMM).
+The optimization problem with Group Fused Lasso regularization on the model parameters is solved by Alternating Direction Method of Multipliers (ADMM).

 ### Awards